How to save tax for salary above ₹15 lakh

 If she manages to complete the construction by August 2028, she qualifies for the exemption.
 However, if she delays the construction beyond the three-year period, even by a month, the entire capital gain becomes taxable in the year the condition is violated.

 If you’re not ready to reinvest the capital gains before filing your income tax return, don’t worry, there’s a provision to help you retain the exemption.
-The Income Tax Act allows taxpayers to park their unutilized sale proceeds in the Capital Gains Account Scheme (CGAS) before the return filing due date, which is typically July 31 for most individual taxpayers.
+The Income Tax Act allows taxpayers to park their unutilised sale proceeds in the Capital Gains Account Scheme (CGAS) before the return filing due date, which is typically July 31 for most individual taxpayers.

 The Capital Gains Account Scheme (CGAS) is a facility introduced by the government to help taxpayers preserve their Section 54F exemption, even if they haven’t completed the reinvestment by the return filing deadline.
 However, as per the latest CBDT notification, you cannot deposit more than ₹10 crore in CGAS for claiming exemption under capital gains sections like 54, 54F, etc.